radareorg/iaito/docs/source/building.rst

 Recommended Way
 ~~~~~~~~~~~~~~~

-To build Cutter on Windows machines using CMake,
+To build r2cutter on Windows machines using CMake,
 you will have to make sure that the executables are available
 in your ``%PATH%`` environment variable.